EmmaLawlor/atlantic_yoga/README.md

 - Provides the user with the information they need to both contact the studio and find it's location.
 - An embedded Google map gives the user specific address details.
 This clickable map opens in a new tab, allowing the user to find directions to the studio while remaining on the Atlantic Yoga site.

+## Deployment
+The site was deployed from its [GitHub Repository](https://github.com/EmmaLawlor/atlantic_yoga) to GitHub Pages using the folling steps:

+- From the Atlantic yoga repository, select the Settings tab.
+- Select the Pages sub-menu on the left of the page.
+- Under Source, select the Master branch and hit save.
+- Upon saving, the page refreshes to confirm deployment of site and provides link to [live site](https://emmalawlor.github.io/atlantic_yoga/).

 ## Credits

 ### Media